 We may need additional capital to fund growth in our investments.
 We expect to issue equity securities and expect to borrow from financial institutions in the future.
 A reduction in the availability of new capital could limit our ability to grow.
-We must distribute at least 90% of our investment company taxable income to our stockholders to maintain our regulated investment company status.
+We must distribute at least 90% of our investment company taxable income to our stockholders to maintain our tax treatment as a RIC.
 As a result, any such cash earnings may not be available to fund investment originations.
 We expect to borrow from financial institutions and issue additional debt and equity securities.
 If we fail to obtain funds from such sources or from other sources to fund our investments, it could limit our ability to grow, which may have an adverse effect on the value of our securities.
-In addition, as a BDC, our ability to borrow or issue additional preferred stock may be restricted if our total assets are less than 200% of our total borrowings and preferred stock.
+In addition, as a BDC, our ability to borrow or issue additional preferred stock may be restricted if our total assets are less than 200% (or 150% if certain requirements are met) of our total borrowings and preferred stock.

-Any failure on our part to maintain our status as a BDC would reduce our operating flexibility.
+Any failure on our part to maintain our status as a BDC would reduce our operating flexibility and we may be limited in our investment choices as a BDC.

 The 1940 Act imposes numerous constraints on the operations of BDCs.
 For example, BDCs are required to invest at least 70% of their total assets in specified types of securities, primarily in private companies or thinly-traded U.S. public companies, cash, cash equivalents, U.S. government securities and other high quality debt investments that mature in one year or less.
 Furthermore, any failure to comply with the requirements imposed on BDCs by the 1940 Act could cause the SEC to bring an enforcement action against us and/or expose us to claims of private litigants.
 In addition, upon approval of a majority of our stockholders, we may elect to withdraw our status as a BDC.
 If we decide to withdraw our election, or if we otherwise fail to qualify, or maintain our qualification, as a BDC, we may be subject to the substantially greater regulation under the 1940 Act as a closed-end investment company.
-Compliance with such regulations would significantly decrease our operating flexibility, and could significantly increase our costs of doing business.
+Compliance with such regulations would significantly decrease our operating flexibility, and could have a material adverse effect on our business, financial condition and results of operations.

-Regulations governing our operation as a BDC affect our ability to, and the way in which we raise additional capital.
+Regulations governing our operation as a BDC affect our ability to, and the way in which we will, raise additional capital.
 As a BDC, the necessity of raising additional capital may expose us to risks, including the typical risks associated with leverage.